-Genre: Puzzle Developer: Compile Publisher: Sega of America Players: 1-2 Released: 1993
+Genre: Puzzle Developer: Compile Publisher: Sega Enterprises Players: 1-2 Released: 1993

 Dr. Robotnik’s Mean Bean Machine is one of the most addictive puzzle games I’ve ever had the pleasure of playing.
 That’s probably because it uses the legendary Puyo Puyo game play style, which is widely-regarded as being among the best puzzle game systems.
 The addition of the Sonic the Hedgehog license adds a nice bit of polish to the simple Puyo Puyo formula of connecting colored jellybeans in chains to fill up your opponent’s play area with stone jellybeans, causing them to lose.
 The Sonic license is used very well, with many characters from the Adventure of Sonic the Hedgehog animated series appearing as opponents,a ll the while retaining the art style from that series.
 I for one am glad the folks at Sega opted to use those character designs, since I found them to be more pleasant than the ones used in the ABC cartoon (the character designs seemed pretty sterile and lifeless, which killed any real fun one could derive from them.)